Farhan-mohammad-shaikh/radiation-memory-tester/README.md

 # radiation-memory-tester
 This repository contains a test system for validating the integrity of the MR25H128A memory under radiation using the nRF52832 board and Zephyr RTOS.
-The system writes predefined data patterns to the MR25H128A memory, reads back the data, and compares it to detect radiation-induced bit flips or errors.
+The system writes predefined data patterns to the IS25LP128 memory, reads back the data, and compares it to detect radiation-induced bit flips or errors.
 This project is specifically designed for environments where memory stability is crucial under adverse conditions such as radiation.

 ## Project Overview

 The main objective of this project is to assess the robustness and reliability of the MR25H128A memory when exposed to radiation.
 The system executes a series of read/write tests using various data patterns to identify any inconsistencies, ensuring the memory performs accurately and without corruption.

 ### Key Features
-- **Memory Used**: MR25H128A (128 Kbit Non-Volatile Ferroelectric RAM)
+- **Memory Used**: IS25LP128 (128 Mbit Serial Flash Memory)
 - **Board**: nRF52832 Development Kit
 - **RTOS**: Zephyr RTOS
 - **Test Patterns**: Checkerboard, Walking Ones/Zeroes, March Test, Random Data